 Step-by-Step Guide to the Setup

 Installing your watertight gutter system requires just four steps.
 The highlights are below:

 Step 1.
 Install the Trex RainEscape downspout.

 Cut downspouts along one 12″ or 16″ side on score mark, based on joist spacing.
-Install all downspouts along one rim joist and/or ledger board; cut out side toward open deck bay.
-The downspout should extend 1″ into gutter: cut or extend as necessary.
+Install all downspouts along one rim joist and/or ledger board; cut out the side toward the open deck bay.
+The downspout should extend 1″ into the gutter: cut or extend as necessary.

 Step 2.
 Install the Trex RainEscape trough.

 This step is the most involved.
 When working with the Trex RainEscape trough material, ensure that the smooth/shiny side always faces up.
-Do not seam or overlap the troughs to extend its length.
+Do not seam or overlap the troughs to extend their length.

 Step 3.
 Follow Step 2 for the remaining joists.

 Step 4.
 Tape all seams.
 Make sure the tape completely covers all seams and anywhere a screw will penetrate the Trex RainEscape system.